Last Updated on by Admin LB

 Any child born into a Muslim family does not get his right to property on his birth.
 In fact, no such person becomes a legal heir and therefore holds no right till the time of the death of the ancestor.
-If an heir lives even after the death of the ancestor, he becomes a legal heir and is therefore entitled to a share in property.
+If an heir lives even after the death of the ancestor, he becomes a legal heir and is therefore entitled to a share in the property.
 However, if the apparent heir does not survive his ancestor, then no such right of inheritance or share in the property shall exist.

 Rule of Representation

-Doctrine of representation states that if during the lifetime of an ancestor, any of his or her legal heirs die, but the latter’s heirs still survive, then such heirs shall become entitled to a share in the property as now they shall be representing their immediate generation.
+The doctrine of representation states that if during the lifetime of an ancestor, any of his or her legal heirs die, but the latter’s heirs still survive, then such heirs shall become entitled to a share in the property as now they shall be representing their immediate generation.

-Doctrine of Representation finds its recognition in the Roman, English and Hindu laws of inheritance.
+The doctrine of Representation finds its recognition in the Roman, English and Hindu laws of inheritance.
 However, this doctrine of representation does not find its place in the Muslim law of inheritance.

 Rule of Distribution

-On the other hand, per strip distribution method is recognised in the Shia law.
+On the other hand, the per strip distribution method is recognised in Shia law.
 According to this method of property inheritance, the property gets distributed among the heirs according to the strip they belong to.
 Hence the quantum of their inheritance also depends upon the branch and the number of persons that belong to the branch.
 It is noteworthy that the Shia law recognises the principle of representation for a limited purpose of calculating the extent of the share of each person.
 Moreover, under the Shia law, this rule is applicable for determining the quantum of the share of the descendants of a pre-deceased daughter, pre-deceased brother, pre-deceased sister or that of a pre-deceased aunt.

 GROUNDS OF DISQUALIFICATIONS